chrisjameslennon/mm/docs/_pages/import-contacts.md

 toc: false
 ---
 <!--voyzu help content-->
 Select the Google Contacts label that you would like to import from and click 'Import'.
-All contacts within that label will be imported into your Voyzu master contact list
+All contacts within that label will be imported into your Voyzu master contact list, and dowloaded to the Google contacts of all domain users who participate in Voyzu contact sharing

 ###### View import history
 Clicking the 'view import history' link will allow you to see a history of all previous imports, including the user initiating the import.

 ###### Importing from other file formats e.g. CSV
 To import from a file, e.g. a CSV file you must first import the file into your google contacts.
-See the [voyzu.com help article](import-csv) for step by step instructions.
+See the [voyzu.com help article](/import-file/) for step by step instructions.